juggenova/webapp-compare/springboot-ai/HOWTORUN.md

+# How to Run the Doodle Clone Application

-# Doodle Clone - Spring Boot + React + Tailwind CSS
+This document provides instructions for running the Doodle Clone application, which consists of a Spring Boot backend and a React frontend with Tailwind CSS.

-This is a Doodle clone implementation for the JUG Genova webapp-compare project.
+## Prerequisites

+- Java 17 or higher
+- Node.js and npm
+- Maven (optional, as the project includes Maven wrapper)

 ## Project Structure